informalsystems/hermes/docs/spec/relayer/tla/README.md

 * (at most once) For each packer `p`, if a chain performs `RecvPacket(p)` successfully (without abort), it will not perform `RecvPacket(p)` successfully in the future.
-      We formalize this in [file]().

 * (typical case) If
   * sender and receiver chain are valid, and
   * there is a correct relayer, and
   * communication is bounded in time, and
-  * the timeoutheights and times are luckily chosen, and
+  * the `timeoutHeights` and times are luckily chosen, and
   * the receiver chain does not censor the packet, and
   * ...